-Case Summary (Originally Ohio v.
-Coggins)
+Case Summary

-On March 24, 2021 the district court denied the plaintiffs request for a preliminary injunction and dismissed the case for lack of jurisdiction.
-Noting that the U.S. Census Bureau had already indicated it would be "impossible" for them to provide redistricting data to the states earlier than the delayed release date, the court found the plaintiffs lacked standing because the injury alleged was not redressable by the court.
-Additionally, the court found the plaintiffs had not sufficiently alleged an injury caused by the defendants' actions because under the Ohio Constitution, the state had other alternatives to using census data to redraw its districts and the plaintiffs had not claimed that these alternatives were less reliable than the census data, but rather that the defendants were violating their statutory duties.
-That same day, the plaintiffs appealed the district court's ruling to the U.S. Court of Appeals for the Sixth Circuit.
+- On March 24, 2021, the U.S. District Court for the Southern District of Ohio denied the requested preliminary injunction and dismissed the case for lack of jurisdiction.
+The court found the plaintiff lacked standing because their alleged injury wasn’t redressable by the court, citing the Census Bureau’s statement that it would be “impossible” for them to provide redistricting data to the states earlier than September 30, 2021, and the plaintiff’s injury was not sufficiently shown to be caused by the defendants’ actions because under the Ohio Constitution, the State could use alternative data sources to redraw its districts and the State had not claimed these alternatives were less reliable than census data.
+Plaintiff appealed to the U.S. Court of Appeals for the Sixth Circuit the same day.

 Case Library